vuminhtue/SMU_StableDiffusion_UI/setup.md

 ---
-title: You need to have a SuperPOD account created and also MobaXTerm on Windows OS or Terminal on Macs OS
+title: You need to have a SMU M3 account available prior to the workshop
 ---